 Yes.
-We make our NumberSense projection CD available to schools that use the NumberSense Mathematics Programme at a nominal charge.
+We make our NumberSense projection files available to schools that use the NumberSense Mathematics Programme at a nominal charge.

-The CD has copies of the workbooks that the school has ordered in a format that allows teachers to project the workbooks onto a screen using a computer and data projector or smart board.
+The files have copies of the workbooks that the school has ordered in a format that allows teachers to project the workbooks onto a screen using a computer and data projector or smart board.
 This format enables the projection of the page or exercise that the class is busy with.
-Currently, the CDs contain the English, Afrikaans, isiXhosa, isiZulu, Setswana and Sesotho versions of the workbooks 00-24 as well as the Companion Workbooks Grade 4-7, in English and Afrikaans.
+Currently, these contain the English, Afrikaans, isiXhosa, isiZulu, Setswana and Sesotho versions of Workbooks 00-24, as well as the Companion Workbooks Grade 4-7 in English and Afrikaans.

 - Marking is automatic, providing children with instant feedback.

 - Teachers and parents receive instantly accessible reports on the progress of children.
-Detailed (curriculum-linked) feedback and analysis allow for remediation as and where required.
+Detailed and curriculum-linked feedback and analysis allow for remediation as and where required.

 The NumberSense Mathematics Programme offers the following products: